AlexandreMor/tracker-zelda-ocarina-of-time/UserGuide.md

     • The final treasure of Ice Cavern is = ib

     • A like-like in Ganon's Shadow Trial guards = gol

+## What about random spawns ?
+ Only some spawns really matter for the logic.
+Here is a list of the abbreviations you can use :

+ Adult Spawns :

+    • Minuet = min
+    • DMC lower = cl
+    • DMC upper = cu
+    • Zora’s Domain = zd
+    • Zoras’ Fountain = zf
+    • Gerudo’s Valley after bridge = gv
+    • Gerudo’s Fortress = gf
+    • Desert Colossus = col
+    • Nocturne = noc

+Child Spawns :

+    • Zora’s River = zr
+    • Zora’s Domain =zd
+    • Zora’s Fountain = zf
+    • Nocturne = noc

+## What do the black boxes do ?
+ You can display the item you found for the corresponding location.
+If the area is PATH, all the items you input in it will be display below the area name in the PATH list.

+## What does multiworld setting do ?
+ It allows you to input more hints than usual and what item belongs to which player thanks to the fields next to the item boxes.

+## Can i hide an area when I full cleared it ?
+ Just click on the name of the area.
+Don't worry, you don't lose any information and you can click again to display the area.